copsTvFan/cops-episode-guide/guide.md

 - Virginia Beach, VA (12:31 AM Domestic Disturbance Call) A man comes home to find his wife locked in the bedroom and he breaks in to find out what is going on.
 - Sarasota County, FL (12:15 AM Officer Assistance Call) A man comes home from drinking and his woman smacks him and they find pot out back.
 - Lee County, FL (6:39 PM Disturbance Call) A man knocks a woman's teeth out and gives her a big black eye then he runs off to another trailer.
 - Kansas City, KS (5:12 PM Domestic Disturbance Call) A man wants to get his clothes and leave, but his wife won't let him.
+(This is segment 2 of CP-1024)
 - Mesa, AZ (11:13 PM Domestic Disturbance Call) A man visits his kids and beats his ex and there is blood all over the walls and the woman says she is to blame.
 - Los Angeles, CA (4:33 PM Assault Call) A man and woman fight in the street and both get bloody and Tami turns blue.
 - Providence, RI (10:03 PM Possible Stabbing Call) A man's wife is having sex with his mom and the mom stabs her son for trying to break it up.